-PeerStreet requires a maximum loan-to-value of 75%.
-The average loan-to-value across the platform has recently oscillated between 63-65%.
+PeerStreet limits a maximum loan-to-value of 75%.
+The actual average loan-to-value across their platform has recently oscillated between 63-65%.

-To me the loan-to-value gives you what Warren Buffett has famously referred to as a margin of safety.
-On a loan with a 75% loan-to-value, the property could fall by 25% before you’re ever at risk of capital loss (before considering interest payments, which only help to increase the margin of safety).
+To me, the loan-to-value gives you what Warren Buffett has famously referred to as a margin of safety.
+On a loan with a 75% loan-to-value, the property could fall by 25% before you’re ever at risk of capital loss (that’s before considering the interest payments, which only help to increase the margin of safety).

 2 – Short Duration

 The average duration of a loan on the platform is ~10 months and as long as 36 months.
-I have even seen duration as low as 4 months.
+I have even seen duration as low as four months.

-The short duration nature of these loans gets me excited about setting up a ladder of many different maturities, kind of like what you could do by laddering CD’s.
-For example, let’s say you invest in 1 loan a month with a duration of 12 months, by the 12th month you will have one loan maturing (freeing up capital) every month for the next 12 months.
+The short duration nature of these loans gets me excited about setting up a ladder of many different maturities, kind of like what you could do by laddering CDs.
+For example, let’s say you invest in one loan a month with durations of 12 months.
+By month 12 you would have one loan maturing – freeing up capital- every month for the next 12 months.

 Besides the downside protection you get from the loan-to-value discussed above, I also see the short term duration as another way to mitigate the risk of capital loss.